 If solving conflicts is one of your prized skills–if you love to bring adversaries together–you should consider earning an advanced degree in the field.
-A Ph.D. in negotiation and conflict management, achieved online, will maximize your career options and enhance your earnings potential.
-Because there is no clear-cut, one-size-fits-all career trajectory for this field, applicants for a Ph.D. in negotiation and conflict management come to the degree program from a wide variety of backgrounds.
+A PhD in negotiation and conflict management, achieved online, will maximize your career options and enhance your earnings potential.
+Because there is no clear-cut, one-size-fits-all career trajectory for this field, applicants for a PhD in conflict resolution come to the degree program from a wide variety of backgrounds.
 No matter how long you have been in your professional career or even if you are changing careers, you are always wise to invest in your own upgrade–which means more education–,and because you are earning your advanced degree online, you will have the needed flexibility to fulfill your personal, day-to-day obligations.
 The following points may answer any questions you have about the field of negotiation and conflict management or online colleges and universities.

 What does “negotiation and conflict management” mean?

 Negotiation and conflict management utilize techniques that have been demonstrated to solve disagreements and difficulties between different parties in a wide range of settings.
 Negotiation requires recognition of areas of common ground between participants, and conflict management refers to the actual methodology for achieving a win-win outcome.

 What kinds of skills does a negotiator and conflict manager need?